AGCO’s Horse Racing Regulatory Functions

 Industry support programs – such as the Horse Improvement Program (HIP) – are now managed by Ontario Racing.

-Responsibility for the Enhanced HIP program is under the supervision of the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), Horse Racing Transition Branch
+Responsibility for the Enhanced HIP program is now also under the supervision of the Ontario Racing.

 Administration of the Transfer Payment Agreements (TPAs) that the Ontario government has with racetracks in the province is now managed by OLG.